jimmy58663/hxiclam/README.md

 ## Commands
 /hxiclam - Opens the configuration menu

+/hxiclam show - Shows the hxiclam window

+/hxiclam show session - Shows the session stats in the hxiclam window

-/hxiclam open - Opens the window showing clamming data
+/hxiclam hide - Hides the hxiclam window

-/hxiclam close - Closes the window showing clamming data
+/hxiclam hide session - Hides the session stats in the hxiclam window

 /hxiclam update - Updates the pricing and weight for items based on the item pricing and item weights in the editor